weimeilin79/gs-redpanda-k8s/redpanda-k8s-secure/intro.md

 We'll cover

+- Configure TLS for Redpanda in K8s
-- Security & configuration change for Redpanda in K8s
+- Configure SASL for Redpanda in K8s

 This tutorial takes 10-15 minutes to complete.